Intertwined van-Hove Singularities as a Mechanism for Loop Current Order in Kagome Metals

 \emph{Effects of the other bands}--- In AV$_3$Sb$_5$ there are other bands near the Fermi level and their effects need to be investigated.
 For this purpose, we consider an effective patch model obtained by adding one more band below vH1 (denoted as $\epsilon_3$) in Fig.\ref{fig_band}(a) to $H_{\rm{eff}}$, which expands it to a $9\times 9$ matrix near the $M$ points.
-This model includes vH1, vH2 and $\epsilon_3$, and its phase diagram is shown in Fig.\ref{fig_phaseallbz}(a).
-Compared with Fig.\ref{fig_engRI}(a) which only includes vH1 and vH2, the main difference in Fig.\ref{fig_phaseallbz}(a) arises near vH1, whereas near vH2 which is further away from $\epsilon_3$ the two phase diagrams are similar with LCBO emerging in both cases.
-We further demonstrate that the emergence of LCBO inferred from the patch model remains valid when all the bands in the tight-binding model are considered and the momentum cutoff is removed.
+This model includes vH1, vH2 and $\epsilon_3$, and its phase diagram is shown in Fig.\ref{fig_phaseallbz}(a). {Compared with Fig.\ref{fig_engRI}(a), which only includes vH1 and vH2, the key variation in Fig.\ref{fig_phaseallbz}(a) occurs near vH1, which is close to the additional band at $\epsilon_3$.
+However, in regions around vH2 that are more distant from $\epsilon_3$, the two phase diagrams resemble each other, with LCBO emerging in both scenarios.} We further demonstrate that the emergence of LCBO inferred from the patch model remains valid when all the bands in the tight-binding model are considered and the momentum cutoff is removed.
 The phase diagram obtained with all bands in $H_{TB}(\mathbf k)$ included is shown in Fig.\ref{fig_phaseallbz}(b).
-The summation of momentum in computing the free energy is taken over the Brillouin zone rather than a small patch near the $M$ point.
-The LCBO phase exists near vH2, whereas near vH1 the ground state are CBO due to the effect of band structure away from $M$ points and the other bands that are not taken into account in the patch models.
-This comparison suggests despite the quantitative difference in these phase diagrams, our main finding of LCBO survives in the full-band model as long as the chemical potential is near vH2.
+The real-space configuration of these phases are shown in Fig.\ref{fig_LCBO} with the order parameter given in Eq.\eqref{Deldef}.
+The summation of momentum in computing the free energy is taken over the whole Brillouin zone.
+The LCBO phase exists near vH2, whereas near vH1 the ground state is CBO, due to the effect of band structure away from $M$ points and the other bands that are not taken into account in the patch models.
+This comparison suggests despite the quantitative difference in these phase diagrams, our main finding of LCBO remains valid in the full-band model as long as the chemical potential is near vH2.